miDeb/loxjit/README.md

 Another optimization that has a noticeable effect is the removal of hash lookups for accessing global variables.
 Instead, global variables are addressed by an index assigned by the compiler.

+## Compiling

+Nightly Rust is required to compile loxjit.

 ## Running LoxLox

 loxjit supports running [LoxLox](https://github.com/benhoyt/loxlox), a Lox interpreter written in Lox.
 Support is enabled using the `LOX_LOX_EXTENSIONS` constant in `lib/common.rs` (defaults to true).